Plans Possible-Actions Needed-Results Desired

 - Book that tells the history

-- Veterans and Education Celebration on campus with COE and Troy for Troops
+- Celebration of veterans and founding education on campus with College of Education and Troy for Troops

-- Goals and Resolutions Seminar, Success Center, Troy-Montgomery, January
+- Goals and Resolutions Seminar, Center for Success Center, Troy U, Jan 31

-- Test need for monthly programs Spring Semester to help students stay in school and succeed
+- Test interest in programs to help students stay in school and succeed

 - Personal Leadership for Patriots at the Southern Museum of Flight–November